 Tracking hiring manager satisfaction is a good way to help identify potential areas of improvement.
 One of the best ways to find out how hiring managers feel is through a hiring manager satisfaction survey.
 This is a survey that is uniquely tailored to hiring managers and their concerns, usually sent by the recruitment team following a successful hiring.

 Sending a hiring manager satisfaction survey allows you to better understand what hiring managers are pleased with, and what can be improved about your process.
 Recruiters and hiring managers working together closely is an increasingly important trend in the business world known as collaborative hiring.

-It ensures that they remain aligned throughout the recruitment process, and effectively cooperate to find the best possible candidates.
+Hiring manager satisfaction ensures that the hiring managers and recruiters remain aligned throughout the recruitment process, and effectively cooperate to find the best possible candidates.
 High hiring manager satisfaction means that this relationship is strong, and that the candidates are of excellent quality.